NekR/offline-plugin/README.md

 _Default:_ `'appcache/'`.
 * `events`: `boolean`.
 Enables runtime events for AppCache.
 For supported events see `Runtime`'s `install()` options.
 _Default:_ `false`.
+* `FALLBACK`: `object`.
+Reflects `AppCache`'s `FALLBACK` section.
+Useful for single page applications making use of HTML5 routing.
+Example: `{ '/blog': '/' }` will map all navigation requests starting with `/blog` to the domain root when no internet connection is available.

 ## Runtime